E-commerce

 1. Check the definition: sessions, orders, segments, period.

-2. Isolate mobile: this is often where most of the gap is hidden.
+2. Isolate mobile: this is often where most of the gap is hiding.

 3. Look at the funnel: product view, add to cart, checkout, payment.

-4. Review key pages: pricing, delivery times, returns, reassurance, proof points.
+4. Check the key pages: prices, delivery times, returns, reassurance, proof.

-5. Fix one major visible friction point before expanding the scope.
+5. Fix one major visible friction point before broadening the project.

-The biggest trap is reacting to an overall figure without understanding what makes it up.
-A good diagnosis is almost always worth more than a rushed redesign.
+The biggest trap is reacting to a global number without understanding what makes it up.
+A good diagnosis is almost always more valuable than a rushed redesign.

 Summary, sources and FAQ